Specialties

 - Describe investigations that can be used to confirm the diagnosis of a) pulmonary and b) extra-pulmonary sarcoidosis (CR3)

-- Describe treatment options for patients with sarcoidosis (CR3)
+- Describe the treatment options for patients with sarcoidosis and the indications for commencing treatment (CR3)

-- Estimate the prognosis for patients with different presentations of sarcoidosis (CR3)
+- Learn about the prognosis for patients with different presentations of sarcoidosis (CR3)

 - General